vojtech-pail/gs-ticket-costing-report/README.md

 The demo report is at the following address: [Google Sheets Ticket Analysis Report](https://docs.google.com/spreadsheets/d/1OBRlCNfwH5wlEW07zCX-Yo5hc6a5kOhKRX-ZZCvMNV8/edit?usp=sharing)

 ## The business need
 The whole project evolved from the need to have a tool that could be used as a basis for invoicing our customers for support and development tickets.
 These tickets were managed in ASANA and mixed with other tasks that were considered out-of-scope for the invoicing.
-Separation of the in-scope and out-of-scope tickets was not possible directly in ASANA and therefore it required custom approach.
+Separation of in-scope and out-of-scope tickets was not possible directly in ASANA and therefore it required custom approach.
 A task was considered in-scope if it was assigned to a member of development team in any point in time in the task's history.

 ## Overview of the solution
 I have decided to use: